 The ADHD Food Fix

-Studies show that a high-protein, low-sugar, no-additive diet combined with supplements like fish oil and zinc can help keep ADHD symptoms in check.
+Studies show that a high-protein, low-sugar, no-additive eating plan combined with supplements like fish oil and zinc can help keep ADHD symptoms in check.
 How to get smart about nutrition.

-Diet and nutrition can make a significant difference in the lives of some children and adults who have been diagnosed with attention deficit disorder (ADHD).
+Food plans and nutrition can make a significant difference in the lives of both children and adults who have been diagnosed with attention deficit disorder (ADHD or ADD).

 Many adults and parents of children with ADHD are eager to try foods and supplements to help manage symptoms, but they often don’t know where to start.
-Below, learn how to fine-tune an ADHD diet for kids — food to add to your or your child’s diet, things to eliminate – in order to deliver significant symptom relief.
+Below, learn how to fine-tune an ADHD eating plan for kids and adults alike— foods to add to your family’s daily meals, things to eliminate — in order to deliver significant symptom relief.